StarRocks/starrocks/docs/loading/SparkLoad.md

 > **NOTICE**
 >
-> - You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
+> You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
 If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.
-> - When Spark Load is used to load data into a StarRocks table, the bucketing column of the StarRocks table cannot be of DATE, DATETIME, or DECIMAL type.

 ## Terminology explanation